GeekDas

 3. Community and Unity

-Eid strengthens bonds among families, friends, and communities through shared prayers and festive gatherings.
+Eid strengthens bonds among families, friends, and communities through shared prayers, meals, and acts of generosity.

 How Eid-ul-Fitr Is Celebrated